 2.11 - Endowment Fund and Planned Giving Policy

 The Royal Oak Public Library’s (“ROPL” or the “Library”) primary source of income is through a voter-approved millage.
-Additional income is received through, among other things, state aid to public libraries from the Library of Michigan, penal fines, library fines and undesignated gifts.
+Additional income is received through, among other things, state aid to public libraries from the Library of Michigan, penal fines, library fees and undesignated gifts.
 These revenue sources are the basis for basic library services.
-The Library Board also recognizes the importance of planned gifts and endowments in enhancing the Library’s programs, facilities and collections.
+The Library Board also recognizes the importance of planned gifts and endowments in enhancing the Library’s programs, facilities, and collections.

 - ROPL makes the final decision on acceptance, use or disposition of all materials, donations, or gifts, including planned gifts and endowments, and retains unconditional ownership of the gifts.
 Checks shall be made payable to the Royal Oak Public Library.
 In no event shall a check be made payable to an individual who represents the Library in any capacity.

 - Appraisal of non-cash donations are the responsibility of the donor.

 - Gifts to the Library may qualify as a federal tax deduction; the donor will have to consider his or her particular circumstances for the specific tax effect of their gifts.
 The Library is not responsible for ensuring the tax deduction of any gift.

 - The Director, in consultation with the Library Board and any staff member that the Director designates, shall govern and be responsible for the supervision of all activities of any endowment funds established for the Library.

 - Planned giving can be bequests or other deferred giving through estate planning or outright gifts.

 - The Library encourages deferred gifts in its favor through any of a variety of vehicles.
 Donors are encouraged to make bequests to the Library under their wills, and to name the Library as the beneficiary under trusts, life insurance policies, commercial annuities, and retirement plans.
 Donors may also establish a charitable trust benefiting the Library.